St. Jude Shrine

 The Gospel reveals to us that St. Jude was the brother of St. James the Less, also one of the Twelve.
 In the Gospel of Matthew, Jude and James are known as the “brethren” of Jesus, likely the Lord’s cousins.
 One thing is certain, St. Jude is not to be confused with the one who betrayed Jesus, Judas Iscariot.

-As an Apostle St. Jude was sent to Lebanon, Mesopotamia, Libya, and Persia with St. Simon preaching and building up the Church.
+As an Apostle St. Jude was sent to Lebanon, Mesopotamia, Libya, Armenia and Persia with St. Simon preaching the Gospel and building up the Church.
 In AD 65 Jude faced death as a martyr.
-His bones rest at the altar of St. Joseph in St. Peter’s Basilica with the bones of Simon the Zealot.
+His bones rest at the altar of St. Joseph in St. Peter’s Basilica, in Rome with the bones of Simon the Zealot.
 Some sources say St Jude’s death happened around the year 80 near Mt.
 Ararat in Armenia, where he was crucified and pierced by arrows.